 - Transportation to community resources as needed.

-Fair Tide serves 12-15 individuals (adults and children) at any one time.
-Referrals come from emergency shelters around southern York County, ME and southern Rockingham County, NH.
+Fair Tide serves 10-15 individuals (adults and children) at any one time.
+Referrals come from emergency shelters and social service agencies around York County, ME and Rockingham and Strafford Counties in NH.

-Participants are low-income, at or below 100% of the Federal Poverty Level ($20,090 for a family of three).
+Participants are low-income, at or below 100% of the Federal Poverty Level ($20,420 for a family of three).
 Participants may be single individuals or single parent-households headed by a female or male.
-Most participants are survivors of domestic violence (DV).
-In addition to DV trauma, many adult participants have a disabling condition stemming from substance abuse, and/or physical or mental illness, all contributors to the household’s homeless status.
-Most adult participants have a high school diploma or a GED.
-The minority have completed a certificate program or have credits toward a college degree and domestic violence, illness, and/or family break-up have contributed to an interruption in higher education goals.
-Most adults are under-employed.
+Most participants experience difficulties stemming from domestic violence, substance abuse, and/or physical or mental illness which contributes to the household’s homeless status.
+While most adult participants have a high school diploma or a GED, some have completed a certificate program or have credits toward a college degree which has been interrupted due to the roadblocks mentioned above.
+A vast majority of our residents are working, yet are under-employed and/or not earning nearly enough to afford market-rate rent.

 Fair Tide provides 2-year transitional housing with support services to people who are homeless or at risk of homelessness, keeping people safe while they work to be self-sufficient.
 The Fair Tide program consists of comprehensive, targeted support services, referrals to community agencies, and advocacy with a focus on health and financial fitness in order to obtain and maintain permanent housing.